freespace/SDHash/Readme.md

 The library currently uses uint16_t (SDHDataSize) for expressing the amount of data to read/write to files.
 This is done to conserve stack space, and since even the 328 doesn't have 16k of SRAM.

+Furthermore, though the specification above calls for using the 23 character filename to do comparisons when the 32bit hash collides, it isn't actually done at the moment.